 “Yes, of course!”

 “Well, if that law is correct, then bitching, complaining, and arguing will only get me more of what I’m bitching, complaining, and arguing about.
-So, short of violating someone else, whatever others do is okay by me.
-I may tell them that I prefer they do it elsewhere, but I honor everyone’s right to live their own lives.”
+So, short of their violating someone else, whatever others do is okay by me.
+I may tell them that I prefer they do it elsewhere else, but I honor everyone’s right to live their own lives.”

 “Where did you learn all this stuff?”